carlinhosmugiwara/speech_to_text/README.md

 <h2 align="center"> The idea behind</h2>
 <p> The logic is pretty straight forward, you get the user to say something and them converts it to text via API, so make sure to have a internet connection to test this out</p>
 <h2 align="center"> Real life applicability</h2>
-<p> This code can be easily incorporated into speech assistances for a better search into the web </p>
+<p align="center"> This code can be easily incorporated into speech assistances for a better search into the web </p>